 Getting Rabies Shots in London and What Did it Cost?

 A full course of rabies vaccinations for 4 people at a private clinic in the City of London has cost us £400.

 They did not charge us a consultation fee x4 and the friendly service and lovely surroundings made the experience very pleasant.
 The nurse was so great that even my needle-phobic younger child coped very well with the jabs.

 The private clinic actually cost less than the NHS GP would have charged us, which is interesting.
-I don’t think rabies shots are free on the NHS ever, but I could be wrong.
+I don’t think rabies vaccine for travel is free on the NHS ever, but I could be wrong.
 Basic travel vaccinations are, but not the ones deemed less than necessary.

 So maybe the shots would have been cheaper in Bangkok, but we were in London.
 It was easy and stopping in Bangkok on the way to Nepal was going to be a hassle, so we wore the price.

 These shots were intra-dermal not intra-muscular.
 I’m happy for the medical professionals to make that choice for us.
 I’ve worked in the NHS and in private medicine, differences like this aren’t unusual.